shunk031/allennlp-eraser/README.md

 ## Acknowledgments

-Our code is inspired by [jayded/eraserbenchmark](https://github.com/jayded/eraserbenchmark).
+The code in this repository is based on [jayded/eraserbenchmark](https://github.com/jayded/eraserbenchmark).